-Our results also provide a preliminary explanation as to why the death rates from COVID-19 are so different among European Countries.
-This finding needs to be extended once we have more detailed data (more countries, regional level data).
-Hence, we view this note as a call for future research on this question.
+Our results also provide a preliminary explanation as to why the death rates from COVID-19 differ so widely among the European Countries.
+This issue needs to be explored in more depth once there is more detailed data available, including additional countries, regional level data, and more.
+Therefore, there is a need for future research on this question.

-The paper proceeds as follows.
-In section 2, we look at data on long-term care beds per capita by region for one European country: Italy.
-In section 3, we analyze data from Europe.
-Section 4 provides brief conclusions.
+In the following section, Section 2, we look at the data on long-term care beds per capita by region for one European country, Italy.
+Section 3 analyzes the data from Europe, and the discussion in Section 4 offers some conclusions and suggestions for further research.

 The Regions in Italy

-In Section 3, we employ data at the country level.
-Ideally, we would like to have data on long-term care beds per capita for regions within a country, not just the country as a whole.
-We did find data on long-term care settings by region for one European country: Italy.
-In particular, we have delineated Italian data by small sub-regional areas, which we denote as counties.
-The correlation of deaths per capita and long-term care beds per capita (in levels) is 0.70 when we include all counties.
-Since the northern part of Italy had many more cases per capita, we calculate the same correlation without the northern counties.
-It is virtually the same (0.74.)
-This suggests that even when excluding the “northern” regions of Italy, there is strong positive relationship between mortality rates per capita and long-term care beds per capita.
-See figure 1, which shows the data for non-northern Italian counties.
+This section focuses on country-level data.
+For research purposes, having data on long-term care beds per capita for regions within a country, and not just for the country as a whole, is ideal.
+The one country that did have such regional data available was Italy.
+This information enabled us to break down the data for Italy into the smaller sub-regions of countries.
+The correlation of deaths per capita and long-term care beds per capita (in levels) is 0.70 when all counties are included.
+Since the northern part of Italy had many more cases per capita, the correlation between COVID-19 deaths and living in long-term care facilities was calculated excluding the northern counties.
+The result of 0.74 was very close to that of the country as a whole.
+This suggests that even when excluding the northern regions of Italy from consideration, there is strong positive relationship between mortality rates per capita and long-term care beds per capita.
+See Figure 1, which shows the data for non-northern Italian counties.

-Figure 1: Deaths per capita versus long-term care beds per capita, non-northern Italian counties (logarithmic scale.)
+Figure 1: Deaths per capita in relation to long-term care beds per capita, non-northern Italian counties (logarithmic scale.)

 3. Econometric Analysis

-Our goal is to examine the factors that affect deaths per capita, and in particular long-term care beds.
-We control for additional factors as well: (1) the number of official COVID-19 cases per capita and (2) the percentage of the population sixty-five and older.
+This research sought to examine the factors that affect deaths per capita, and, in particular, long-term care beds per capita.
+Additional factors have been controlled for as well: (1) the number of official COVID-19 cases per capita and (2) the percentage of the population aged sixty-five and older.

-In this section, we will formally examine the relationship between these three factors and deaths per capita.
-The percent of the population sixty-five and older and long-term care beds per capita, which are truly exogenous variables.
+This section will formally explore the relationship between these three factors of long-term care beds per capita, the number of official COVID-1o deaths per capital, and the percentage of the populated aged sixty-five and over.
+The percentage of the population aged sixty-five and older and the number of long-term care beds per capita are truly exogenous variables.

-But we need to take account of the fact that the number of cases per capita is itself endogenous.
-Cases per capita are also likely a function of the percent of the population sixty-five and older and long-term care beds per capita.
-Fortunately for the analysis, cases per capita is also a function of the number of tests per capita for COVID-19.
-It is reasonable to treat tests per capita as an exogenous variable, since it primarily depends on the technology available in the country, institutional features of the country and government policy.
-In order to estimate this model, we run an instrumental variables regression to take account of the endogeneity of cases per capita.
+However, it should also be taken into account that the number of cases per capita is itself endogenous.
+Cases per capita are also likely a function of the percentage of the population aged sixty-five and older and long-term care beds per capita.
+Fortunately for the analysis, the factor of cases per capita is also a function of the number of tests per capita for COVID-19.
+It is reasonable to treat tests per capita as an exogenous variable, since it depends primarily on the technology available in the country, institutional features of the country, and government policy.
+In order to estimate this model, an instrumental variables regression to take account of the endogeneity of cases per capita was run.

-We include all European countries for which we have data on long-term beds per capita.
-We have data on thirty-three of the thirty seven European countries with more than 600,000 residents.
-Figure 2 shows a graph of deaths per capita vs. long-term care beds for capita for these countries.
+We included all European countries for which we have data on long-term beds per capita.
+We have data on thirty-three of the thirty-seven European countries with more than 600,000 residents.
+Figure 2 shows a graph of deaths per capita in relation to long-term care beds per capita for these countries.